citp/privacy-policy-historical/m/mo/mos/moshimonsters.com.md

 The seal posted on this page indicates that Mind Candy has established privacy practices and has agreed to submit to Privo's oversight and consumer dispute resolution process.
 If you have questions or concerns about our privacy practices, please contact us at (888) 311-9576 in the U.S., +44 20 7193 5294 outside of the U.S., or [privacy@moshimonsters.com](mailto:privacy@moshimonsters.com).
 If you have further concerns after you have contacted Mind Candy you can contact Privo directly at [privacy@privo.com](mailto:privacy@privo.com).

-Mind Candy Inc. complies with the EU Safe Harbor framework as set forth by the Department of Commerce regarding the collection, use, and retention of data from the European Union.
+Big Bad Bill Inc. complies with the EU Safe Harbor framework as set forth by the Department of Commerce regarding the collection, use, and retention of data from the European Union.

 ### Changes to this Privacy Policy